conspiracy1337/cs2-font-changer/README.md

 - Fonts can still be manually placed in directories

 **Default Font Issues**:
-- Ensure Asimovian-Regular.ttf is in work directory on first run
+- Ensure assets folder contains Asimovian-Regular.ttf
-- Check `/assets/` directory contains the default font
+- Check `/assets/` directory in both work and appdata locations
 - Verify font file is not corrupted

 ### File Locations